 Two-phase treatment won’t be recommended for every child.
 It’s worth noting, however, that putting off indicated treatment for your child can result in far more invasive treatment later in life that may not even be able to completely fix their smile.
 Early treatment is the most effective plan for achieving lasting results.

-If you’re in Wichita, Derby, Arkansas City, Newton, or the surrounding areas, and have a child around age seven who hasn’t yet seen an orthodontist, call us today or click here to schedule an initial evaluation for them at one of our five office locations.
+If you’re in Wichita, Derby, Arkansas City, Pratt, or the surrounding areas, and have a child around age seven who hasn’t yet seen an orthodontist, call us today or click here to schedule an initial evaluation for them at one of our five office locations.
 From our state-of-the-art treatment techniques and equipment to our experienced and talented team, Dillehay Orthodontics knows what it takes to keep kids smiling into adulthood!